kala13x/scap/README.md

-sCap - Version: 1.0.3 Snapshot Build 19
+sCap - Version: 1.0.4 Snapshot Build 21
 ----

-sCap is open source commandline application project which makes you able to scan, capture and dump incoming tcp/udp/icmp traffic.
+sCap is open source commandline application project which uses system sockets and makes you able to scan, capture and dump incoming tcp/udp/icmp traffic without libcap.
 Software is written for educational purposes and is distributed in the hope that it will be useful for anyone interested in this field.

 ###Usage
 ```